How Much Can I Borrow?

 The first few years of home ownership are supposed to bring some sacrifices.
 And, with home prices on an upward trajectory in much of the US, investing in property looks like a good bet.

 So, stretch yourself if it feels right.
 Just remember to ask both questions: How much can I borrow and how much should I borrow?

 Current mortgage rates have changed very little from last week's.
-To get the best mortgage rate for your situation, compare a few programs and offers from several competing lenders.Click to see today's rates (Oct 20th, 2017)
+To get the best mortgage rate for your situation, compare a few programs and offers from several competing lenders.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.